The best Word to PDF converters make it simple and easy to save and manage Word files as PDF files.

-Nitro Pro has a refreshingly simple pricing plan: $159 per user.
+Nitro Pro has a refreshingly simple pricing plan that charges per user.
 You can contact the company for special pricing should you need more than 20 licenses, and a 14-day fully functional trial is available to download.

 Smallpdf is an online PDF editor with a desktop version available if you buy the Pro package.
 This converter is a suitable choice if you only need to perform a few conversions between Word and PDF.
 Its basic features are free, but you’re limited to one conversion at a time.

 Besides converting between Word and PDF, you can merge, split, and perform simple PDF editing.
 The editing features are quite basic, only allowing you to add text, images, and shapes, so if you need to edit PDFs often, you should probably explore other converter options.

 The paid version removes ads and file conversion limitations, but it costs $12 per month or $108 per year.
 You can try before you buy, as a 14-day free trial is available.